dylangrandmont/ionwc/README.md

 * wget is used for web crawling (data retrieval).
 This can be replaced with python functionality

 ### Migrate to Python 3.x
-* Project currently makes use for 2.7
+* Project currently makes use of 2.7

 ### Add Facilities Map
 * Need to introduce a facilities view and manage database